DevOps-MBSE/AaC/docs/docs/dev_guide/plugin_dev_guide.md

       acceptance:
         - scenario: Test some stuff
           given:
-            - The {{test-plugin-command.input.architecture_file}} represent a valid system architecture.
+            - The definitions in {{test-plugin-command.input.architecture_file}} represent a valid system architecture.
           when:
-            - The command is run
+            - The command is run with the expected arguments.
           then:
             - Then stuff happens
 ---